Environment | In harmony with nature

 Biodiversity conservation event (Indonesia)

 PT.
 Bridgestone Sumatra Rubber Estate (BSRE), which operates a rubber plantation in Indonesia, organized a biodiversity conservation event in 2021 to address the threat of landslides caused by heavy rains that could damage the surrounding ecosystem.
 Approximately 200 people participated in the event, including local students, local government and BSRE employees.
-A program teaching the importance of biodiversity also was provided to help raise awareness of biodiversity in conjunction with activities such as cycling, tree planting, releasing fish and cleaning up in and around a local river.
+A program teaching the importance of biodiversity also was implemented to help raise awareness of biodiversity in conjunction with activities such as cycling, tree planting, releasing fish and cleaning up in and around a local river.

 Mangrove forest restoration (Indonesia and Thailand)